lcerdeira/lcerdeira/README.md

 # Welcome to my profile ! <img src="assets/wave.gif" width="30"/>

-My name is Louise Cerdeira and I'm a scientist, bioinformatician, software developer/DevOps engineer.
-I'm from Brazil, living in Australia(Melbourne) and currently working at Research Fellow at Monash University in the microbial genomics lab in the Infectious Disease department.
+My name is Louise Cerdeira, I'm a kind of swiss army knife (please don't bully me) 🦖.
+I'm computer scientist, bioinformatician, systems architect and DevOps engineer.
+I'm from Brazil, living in remote office due pandemic circustances, please stay in your localhost and use mask  (255.255.255.24).
 You can find me on in a several platforms highlighted bellow [1][2][3].
 See my website [here](https://lcerdeira.github.io/portfolio/)

 - Problem Lover <img src="assets/iconfinder_love-heart-romantic-marriage-18_4180551.svg" width="40"/>